 Are you ready to ditch the tea bags once and for all and make the switch to a French press?
 Be sure to choose one that is personally tailored to your tea drinking needs!
 You can also use a French press to brew coffee.
-Or, if you prefer espressos and lattes, see this article on the best espresso maker for !
+Or, if you prefer espressos and lattes, see this article on the best espresso makers.

 If you also love coffee, your french press is perfect for making a delicious cup of joe.
 Check out this post on the best grinders for coarse coffee grounds or this steamy post on the Bialetti steam espresso maker!